jarviscog/jarviscog/README.md

 - Completing cybersecurity challanges such as [Hack the Box](https://www.hackthebox.com/)

-## 💡Some of the more interesting projects I have worked on in the past
+## 💡Some of my most interesting projects💡

 📝  [auto-anki](https://github.com/timmy6figures/auto-anki) is a tool to help create decks for Anki, a flashcard memorization tool.